 Every year the Wichita Symphony holds the annual Youth Talent competition for members of the Wichita Symphony Youth Orchestras.
 The selection committee for these awards consists of the conductors of the Repertory Orchestra and Youth Symphony and two professional musicians from the community.
 These auditions showcase the talent of Wichita’s brightest young musicians, and provide opportunities for scholarships to music camps and for future music majors.
-This year’s competition will be held Saturday, December 8 at Wilbur Middle School and is open to the public.
+This year’s competition will be held Saturday, December 13 in the Duerksen Fine Arts Center at Wichita State University and is open to the public.

 Youth Talent Award

 Open to all seniors in the Youth Orchestras Program.
 The first place winner will perform with the Youth Symphony in the spring concert and is awarded a $250 honorarium.
 Each auditionee must audition with the musical selection to be performed with the orchestra.

 Stephen Paul Wunsch Foundation for Young Musicians Award

 Open to all members of the Youth Orchestras Program.
 This award provides a partial scholarship to the Interlochen Music Camp, Aspen Music School, the Brevard Music Festival or other comparable music camp.

 Senseney Music Inc. Youth Talent Award for Winds and Percussion

 Awarded to the winning wind or percussion player at the Youth Talent Auditions.
 In the event the winner of the Youth Talent Award is a wind or percussion player, the Senseney Award will be presented to the second place wind or percussion player.
 The Senseney Award includes a $50 honorarium.